voronianski/soundcloud-audio.js/README.md

 #### `play([options])`

-Starts playing track if it's not playing right now.
-Accepts `options` object where all fields are completely optional:
+Start playing track if it's not playing right now.

+Returns a Promise and accepts `options` object where all fields are completely optional:

 - `streamUrl` - any audio streaming url string (e.g. SoundCloud track's `stream_url`), if it's passed it will be the main playing source.
 - `playlistIndex` - number that specifies the position of the track to play in resolved SoundCloud playlist's `tracks` array.

 #### `preload(streamUrl, preloadType)`

-Preloads track data without playing it.
+Preload track data without playing it.

 - `preloadType` - This attribute is intended to provide a hint to the browser about what the author thinks will lead to the best user experience.
 It may have one of the following values:
 	* 'none': indicates that the audio should not be preloaded;